AdyGCode/SaaS-FED-Notes/session-11/S11-Laravel-v12-BootCamp-Part-05.md

 What does this do?

-Well to start it tells Laravel to send a Mail Message by creating a new instance of the `MailMessaghe` class.
+Well to start it tells Laravel to send a Mail Message by creating a new instance of the `MailMessage` class.

 Then we construct the parts of the email by...